plotly/plotly.github.io/_posts/fundamentals/2015-03-30-getting-data.md

 Keeping track of your data source is important.
 That's why Plotly automatically includes a link to the URL that hosts your data. | <img src="/static/images/getting-data/data-source-url.png">

 You can also sync Plotly graphs with [externally sourced data](http://chriddyp.github.io/external-source-plotter/).
 These graphs can be shared by a URL or embedded in a webpage, and whenever a user views the graph, Plotly fetches the latest data from your web service.
-Use the [external source plotter](http://chriddyp.github.io/external-source-plotter/) when you don't want to send your user to Plotly's Web App.
+Use the [external source plotter](http://chriddyp.github.io/external-source-plotter/) when you don't want to send your user to Chart Studio.
 We have examples documented for SQLite, Flask, Quandl, Google Drive, GitHub Gists, and Dropbox.

 <h1><a href="https://www.data.gov/meta/open-apps/">Data.gov</a></h1>